Examinations Officers play a pivotal role in schools and colleges in the administration, management and conducting of examinations.

-An examinations officer’s role can cover:
+An examinations officer’s role covers:

 Skills and experience you will need

-- Good IT and administrative skills
+- Good organisational and planning skills

 - Ability to work under pressure

 There is no specific qualification or experience requirement.
 Individual schools/colleges decide what qualifications and experience applicants need to have, so it is important to check locally.
 Some may employ people based on their experience and potential alone.